Multi-Level Fusion Graph Neural Network for Molecule Property Prediction: MATERIALS AND METHODS

 To enhance the expressive capacity of the model, we update the node embedding using a GRU\cite{chung2014empirical}, which integrates the aggregated neighborhood information with the previous hidden state:

 where GRU denotes the gated recurrent unit function.
 In our framework, the GRU acts not only as an update mechanism but also plays a critical role in refining the local representations obtained from the attention layer.
 While the attention mechanism enables each node to selectively aggregate information from its neighbors, the GRU further enhances this representation by recurrently integrating the newly aggregated neighborhood context with the node’s prior hidden state.
 This temporal integration allows the model to effectively retain and propagate locally relevant information across multiple layers, which is particularly beneficial for capturing subtle but chemically meaningful patterns in the local molecular environment.
 Consequently, the inclusion of the GRU improves the expressiveness and robustness of node representations, thereby enhancing performance in downstream tasks such as molecular property prediction.
-While GAT captures local motifs, long-range dependencies require a global mechanism.
-We adopt a Transformer-based architecture enhanced with structural priors and the detailed structure of the new Transformer architecture is illustrated in \autoref{fig:Transformer}.
-Specifically, we integrate the graph's normalized adjacency matrix $A$ into the self-attention weights:
+While GAT effectively captures local structural motifs through neighborhood attention, modeling long-range dependencies requires a more global mechanism.
+To address this, we adopt a Transformer-based architecture augmented with structural priors derived from the graph topology.
+The detailed structure of our modified Transformer is illustrated in \autoref{fig:Architecture}(B).Specifically, we incorporate the graph's normalized adjacency matrix $A$ into the self-attention computation to inject explicit structural information.
+The attention operation is modified as follows: